Convention & Visitors Bureau

 The bounty of Boulder's 850 farms is a sight to behold over Labor Day weekend, and you can explore it all on the Boulder County Farm Trail.
 Take a scenic farm drive, stopping at some farm stands; have an on-farm experience; or simply taste the fruits of our farmers' labors in restaurants all over town.

 Eben G. Fine Park, farther upstream from the Boulder Creek Hometown Festival, is a hot spot for tubing, picnicking and playing on the shore of the creek.
+(Please be respectful of the park's residential neighbors and mind your Mountain Manners.)
 Here's where to get a tube, and also where to check creek flow levels (less than 200 cubic feet per second (cfs) is considered easy and above 300 cfs is going to be a wild ride, so proceed with caution).